fernando-mc/fernandomc.com/content/posts/a_draft_multiple-git-accounts-ssh.md

 ssh-keygen -t rsa -b 4096 -C "example@example.com"
 ```

--- CONFIRM THIS WILL WORK FOR ALL UNIXY SYSTEMS (See Github guide)

-In both cases, replace `example@example.com` with your GitHub email address.

-When you see "Enter a file in which to save the key," name it something distinct such as github_work for your work key and github_personal for your personal github ssh key.
+In both cases, replace `example@example.com` with your GitHub email address and when you see "Enter a file in which to save the key," name it something distinct such as github_work for your work key and github_personal for your personal github ssh key.
+If you have any issues with this step, you can also take advntage of the [Github documentation](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) for it.

-You'll also want to enter a secure randomized password created by your [password manager](OTHER POST).
+You'll also want to enter a secure randomized password created by your [password manager](https://www.fernandomc.com/posts/user-local-password-manager/).

 To see the results of this process you can list the contents of your .ssh directory with `ls ~/.ssh`.
 Amoung the listed contents you should see some entries like this: